 - Use the worksheet to lay out courses required for your possible major in sequential order paying attention to pre-requisites, which semester they are offered, etc. Note: some major departments have already created sample four-year plans.
 Refer to this website to look at specific departments.

-- If you are considering a pre-health interest, refer to this website for additional four-year plans OR the Academic Advising website for a PDF file of the Advising and Registration Manual and lay out those courses onto your four-year plan worksheet.
+- If you are considering a pre-health interest, refer to this website for additional four-year plans OR the Academic Support Center website for a PDF file of the Advising and Registration Manual and lay out those courses onto your four-year plan worksheet.

 - Look at how many credits and how much time you have for general education requirements and electives.

 - Think of the “Rule of Thirds”: 1/3 courses for your major, 1/3 general education courses, and 1/3 courses available for electives

 - Are you trying to fit in a study away (study abroad) or internship semester?
 Can you tell which semester might be a good time to go?
 Which semester might have the least demand for taking major courses here?

 - Do you have the option of taking summer school?